nasa/cape/doc/common/json/Trajectory.rst

 non-intersecting components relative to each other, or many more.

 In Cape, these basically fall into a single category: advanced tasks that need to be defined by the user.
-An example of a ``"Trajectory"`` section in such a control file might look something like the following.
+An example of a ``"RunMatrix"`` section in such a control file might look something like the following.

     .. code-block:: javascript

-        "Trajectory": {
+        "RunMatrix": {
             "Keys": ["alpha", "beta", "dx", "CT"],
-            "File": "Trajectory.dat",
+            "File": "RunMatrix.dat",
             "GroupPrefix": "poweron",
             "GroupMesh": true,
             "Definitions": {